mono/website/docs/advanced/pinvoke/index.md

 The CLI runtime assumes that, under certain circumstances, the CLI runtime is responsible for freeing memory allocated by unmanaged code.
 Return values are one of those circumstances, causing the return value to be a memory boundary for control of memory (de)allocation.

 The CLI assumes that all memory that is passed between the CLI/unmanaged code boundary is allocated via a common memory allocator.
 The developer does not get a choice in which memory allocator is used.
-For managed code, the [http:/monodoc/M:System.Runtime.InteropServices.Marshal.AllocCoTaskMem Marshal.AllocCoTaskMem] method can be used to allocate memory, [http:/monodoc/M:System.Runtime.InteropServices.Marshal.FreeCoTaskMem Marshal.FreeCoTaskMem] is used to free the memory allocated by **Marshal.AllocCoTaskMem**, and [http:/monodoc/M:System.Runtime.InteropServices.Marshal.ReAllocCoTaskMem Marshal.ReAllocCoTaskMem] is used to resize a memory region originally allocated by **Marshal.AllocCoTaskMem**.
+For managed code, the [Marshal.AllocCoTaskMem](http://docs.go-mono.com/index.aspx?link=M:System.Runtime.InteropServices.Marshal.AllocCoTaskMem) method can be used to allocate memory, [Marshal.FreeCoTaskMem](http://docs.go-mono.com/index.aspx?link=M:System.Runtime.InteropServices.Marshal.FreeCoTaskMem) is used to free the memory allocated by **Marshal.AllocCoTaskMem**, and [Marshal.ReAllocCoTaskMem](http://docs.go-mono.com/index.aspx?link=M:System.Runtime.InteropServices.Marshal.ReAllocCoTaskMem) is used to resize a memory region originally allocated by **Marshal.AllocCoTaskMem**.

 Since classes are passed by reference, a pointer is returned, and the runtime assumes that it must free this memory to avoid a memory leak.
 The chain of events is thus: